-Changes to, or the elimination of, LIBOR may adversely affect interest expense related to borrowings under our credit facilities and real-estate related investments.
+Changes to, or the elimination of, LIBOR may adversely affect interest expense related to borrowings under our credit facilities and real estaterelated investments.

-We pay interest under our credit facilities, and receive interest payments on certain of our real estate-related securities investments, based on LIBOR.
+We pay interest under our credit facilities, and receive interest payments on certain of our real estate debt investments, based on LIBOR, which is the subject of recent national, international and regulatory guidance and proposals for reform.